Bakeries & Fall Colour Tour

 Bakeries & Fall Colours

-Whimsical Bakery & Lion’s Lookout
+Belly Ice Cream & Lion’s Lookout

-What sweets do you need to try: Start with a delicious hot drink from the full espresso bar, and then choose from their wide selection of sweets including freshly baked cookies, pies, squares and tarts.
+What do you need to try: Start with a delicious hot drink from the full espresso bar, and then choose from their wide selection of sweets including freshly baked cookies, pies, squares and tarts.
 Probably their most popular treats are their signature cupcakes, stylishly finished by hand with buttercream icing and enticing toppings.
 You might also want to order one of their signature harvest pies including apple cranberry and pumpkin pecan praline.

-Whimsical Bakery’s fall colour hike: Whimsical Bakery serves lunch, light dinners, coffee, specialty coffees, and of course delicious sweets!
+Belly’s fall colour hike: Whimsical Bakery serves lunch, light dinners, coffee, specialty coffees, and of course delicious sweets!
 You can park your car near the downtown at one of the free public parking spots and stop in to get your fix before heading out to see the beautiful fall colours from one of Muskoka’s best lookouts.
 Lion’s Lookout is about 1km away from the bakery, so you can walk or drive, just expect a slight incline if walking.
 The hike is certainly worth the view!

 Humble Pie Butter Tart Factory & Pizzeria & Baysville Historic Walking Trail